-This policy aims to support the economic growth of Barnet.
+This Allocations Scheme aims to support the economic growth of Barnet.

 We want to encourage people who can, to work and want to raise levels of aspiration and ambition.
-We will offer increased priority to applicants who are working but are on a low income and will therefore find difficulty in accessing outright Home Ownership or Low cost low Ownership.
-Applicants who have reasonable preference can receive increased priority to Band 2 by virtue of their "working" status.
+We will offer increased priority to applicants who are working but are on a low income and therefore find difficulty in accessing outright home ownership or low cost ownership.
+Applicants who have Reasonable Preference can receive increased priority to Band 2 by virtue of their "working" status.